Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-Here's a simple classical guitar piece by the 19th century composer Ferdinando Carulli, which I've arranged in standard notation and guitar tablature.
-It's around grade 1 level of difficulty if you're familiar with the grade system used in the UK and elsewhere by ABRSM (the Associated Board of the Royal Schools of Music) - if not, then it just means it's very easy.
+Here's a simple classical guitar piece by the 19th-century composer Ferdinando Carulli, which I've arranged in standard notation and guitar tablature.
+It's around grade 1 level of difficulty if you're familiar with the grading system used in the UK and elsewhere by ABRSM (the Associated Board of the Royal Schools of Music).
+If not, then it just means it's very easy.

 Score and Audio

 The video contains the audio recording with the score displayed line by line as the music progresses.